Hiring is the most significant decision you make in your business, and it’s the hardest one to fix if you get it wrong.

 This isn’t helpful!
 Instead say, “Make a list of your areas of weakness; not to find out if you have any, but to find out if you have self-awareness.”
 I get much better responses doing it this way.

-- Stop talking: Whenever your mouth is moving, you’re not learning.
-Don’t use this is a time to tell your stories or chat about life.
+Stop talking: Whenever your mouth is moving, you’re not learning.
+Don’t use this as a time to tell your stories or chat about life.
 Ask questions to get them talking, and let your partner take notes.

 What Questions Do I Ask During the Reference Check?